Parekh03/ML-CHALLENGE-GDSC/README.md

 **Precision - 93%** <br>
 **Recall - 100%** <br>
 **F1 score - 97%** <br>
+**Note** - These results are approximate.
+The values might change a bit with every run of the notebook.

 ## Guide to run the code
 Download the dataset from [here](https://www.kaggle.com/datasets/alopez247/pokemon).
 Then replace the path in 'pd.read_csv("___")' with the actual path of your downloaded dataset.
 After that, you are good to go!.
 You can run all the cells.